canicelebrate/AERightMenuWindow/README.md

 ## Usage
 ### Sample Code (Objective-C)
-PureLayout dramatically simplifies writing Auto Layout code.
-Let's take a quick look at some examples, using PureLayout from Swift.
+AERightMenuWindow simplifies writing right side menu layout in you app.
+Let's take a quick look at an example,

-Here's a constraint between two views created (and automatically activated) using PureLayout:
+Here's a view controller loaded from storyboard and it utilizes AERightMenuWindow to display itself as a right side menu in a designated window.

 ```objective-c
 UIStoryboard *mainStoryboard = [UIStoryboard storyboardWithName:@"Main" bundle:nil];